 HippoCamp can transfer your conference registration to another individual with no penalty until August 1.
 [Workshop and pitch sessions cannot be transferred; registrations cannot be transferred after July 1.]

 Please send your refund or transfer request in writing to email@example.com.
-Once confirmed by HippoCamp staff, we will issue your refund, if applicable (based on dates below), to your PayPal account or by check.
+Once confirmed by HippoCamp staff, we will issue your refund, if applicable (based on dates below), through EventBrite (funds will be sent to your card on file).

 Please note that should you cancel or transfer your registration, HippoCamp is not responsible for any cancellation fees charged by airlines, hotels or other travel arrangements.